duncanc19/tic-toe-toe/README.md

 # 🎃👻🎃    Scary TicTacToe Game Kata   👻🎃👻

-Basic Ruby project directory with bundle and RSpec.
-Suitable for solving katas using TDD.

 Ruby project to practice TDD, ATDD and Solid principles.
 Based on trying to solve the kata [here](https://learn.madetech.com/sparring/tic-tac-toe/)

 ## Setup